mrexodia/dumpulator/README.md

 # dumpulator

-**Note: This is a work-in-progress prototype, please treat it as such.**
+**Note: This is a work-in-progress prototype, please treat it as such.
+Pull requests are welcome!
+You can get your feet wet with [good first issues](https://github.com/mrexodia/dumpulator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)**

 An easy-to-use library for emulating code in minidump files.